TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.1-virtual-memory/_index.md

 ![Memory allocation in hypervisor](2.3.1-fig-2.png)

 From the VMs point of view, it provides a contiguous address space and isolation (which is security).
-The underlying physical pages at ESXi layer may not be contiguous, as it’s managed differently.
+The underlying physical pages at ESXi layer may not be contiguous, as it's managed differently.
 The [VM Monitor](/metrics/chapter-1-overview/2.1.2-guest-os-vs-vm/) for each VM maps the VM pages to the ESXi pages[^1].
 This page mapping is not always 1:1.
 Multiple VM pages may point to the same ESXi pages due to transparent page sharing.
 On the other hand, VM page may not map to ESXi page due to balloon and swapped.
 The net effect is the VM pages and ESXi pages (for that VM) will not be the same, hence we need two sets of counters.

 #### VM Memory